CopenhagenSoftware/Handbook/README.md

 Whenever we change something in production we have a colleague observe to validate we do as we intend to do.

-The term Production covers any live running system upon which manual wrongful changes would cause downtime for the client so also deploy pipelines.
+The term Production covers any live running system where invalid changes could cause downtime - this includes deployment pipelines.

 The term Changes covers any modification not covered by normal review, normally things not in source control.